As we approach the new season, we start with the year discussing the ‘Psychology of Golf’ and how to prepare yourself mentally for the season ahead.

 If the grass is really thick and/or long (think, The Open) and you have a bad lie, your first point of call is to look for the fairway and the shortest possible route to the fairway.

-Sometimes this may be backwards or even onto another fairway, an option I see few amateurs use.
+Sometimes this may be backward or even onto another fairway, an option I see few amateurs use.
 In terms of club selection, get some loft in your hands; use a sand wedge or pitching wedge.

 If your lie is average you need to assess how much thick rough you can go over and get up the hole and still get the ball on the fairway – but DO NOT bite off more than you can chew.